Prospective Graduate Students

-The statement of purpose should provide the admissions committee with a strong sense of 1) why you are choosing to enter graduate school and 2) why USF is the right choice for you.
+The statement of purpose should provide the admissions committee with a strong sense of 1) why you are choosing to enter graduate school, 2) why the University of South Florida is the right choice for you, and 3) if you wish to be considered for a graduate assistantship.
 Strong statements help the committee understand if the USF program can help you achieve your goals and if you are prepared for undertaking a program that requires maturity, independence, and self-direction.

-Successful statements from PhD and MFA applicants identify faculty that the student wants to work with and explain how that person would help fulfill their goals.
-Such statements note the types of work that current students are doing and highlight how their interests dovetail with the scholarship and teaching at USF.
+Successful statements from PhD applicants identify faculty that the student wants to work with and explain how that person would help fulfill their goals.
+For PhD students, it is important that you identify your scholarly interests with specific faculty members who work in this field.

-For the MFA program application, the writing sample should represent your best work in your chosen genre(s).
+For the MFA in Creative Writing program application, the writing sample should represent your best work in your chosen genre.
 The program welcomes a wide range of genres and styles, so it's best to revise and polish the work you're most interested in and that best demonstrates your talents.
 The sample consists of 12-20 pages:

-- Prose should be double spaced.
-Indicate genre (fiction, memoir).
+- Fiction, Nonfiction, and Memoir should be double spaced.
+Indicate genre.